Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-04.md

 ## Objective

-The objective of today's training was to understand Python Data Structures and their role in organizing, storing, and processing data efficiently.
-The session focused on Lists, Tuples, Dictionaries, and Sets along with their practical applications in Artificial Intelligence and Machine Learning.
+During today's training session, I learned about Python Data Structures and their importance in storing, organizing, and processing data efficiently.
+The session mainly focused on Lists, Tuples, Dictionaries, and Sets along with their practical applications in AI & ML.

 ---

 ## Tasks Assigned by the Industry Expert

-The following tasks were assigned during today's training session:
+During today's training session, the following tasks were assigned:

-1. Practice various operations on Python Lists.
+1. Practice different operations on Python Lists.
-2. Understand the working and applications of Tuples.
+2. Understand the features and applications of Tuples.
-3. Create and manipulate Dictionaries using different methods.
+3. Create and modify Dictionaries using different methods.
-4. Perform Set operations and apply them to solve practical problems.
+4. Perform Set operations to solve programming problems.
-5. Explore the applications of Python Data Structures in AI & ML.
+5. Explore the use of Python Data Structures in AI & ML.
-6. Develop programs to solve real-world data processing and preprocessing problems using appropriate data structures.
+6. Solve practical exercises related to data processing and preprocessing.

 ---

-## Work Performed
+## Practical Work Completed

-During today's practical session, I completed the following activities:
+During the practical session, I worked on the following activities:

-- Practiced List operations including insertion, deletion, updating, slicing, sorting, and iteration.
+- Practiced List operations such as insertion, deletion, updating, slicing, sorting, and iteration.
 - Implemented a program to find pairs of numbers with a given sum.
 - Developed a Password Validation program using lists.
 - Solved an Outlier/Noise Filtering problem for prediction values.
-- Performed tuple packing, unpacking, and wildcard unpacking.
+- Practiced tuple packing, unpacking, and wildcard unpacking.
 - Implemented a Dataset Split Unpacker using tuples.
-- Created and modified dictionaries using various dictionary methods.
+- Created and modified dictionaries using different dictionary methods.
 - Built a Safe Vocabulary Word Indexer using dictionaries.
-- Practiced creating sets and removing duplicate elements from datasets.
+- Practiced creating sets and removing duplicate values from datasets.
 - Performed Union, Intersection, Difference, and Symmetric Difference operations on sets.
 - Implemented a Clean & Overlap Checker using sets.
 - Solved a Confusion Matrix evaluation problem by calculating True Positive (TP), True Negative (TN), False Positive (FP), False Negative (FN), and Accuracy.
-- Developed a Customer Dataset Preprocessing Pipeline involving duplicate removal, invalid data filtering, record counting, and average age calculation.
+- Developed a Customer Dataset Preprocessing Pipeline for duplicate removal, invalid data filtering, record counting, and average age calculation.

 ---